Temple Akiba Camps and Youth Programs

 About

-Akiba Resident Camp includes camper-led Shabbat and Havdallah services, themed dances, hiking, archery, ziplining, swimming, music, drama, sports, arts and crafts, nature and hiking, baking and cooking, Israeli dancing and yoga, wacky sports, creative science, messy programs, a CIT carnival, an overnight under the stars, and chances to roast s’mores over fire pits.
-The program uses a Freedom of Choice chugim (elective) structure that lets campers pick different activities or choose friends to join each day, with chugim options modified every year.
-Campers are greeted by staff who are described as enthusiastic, warm, sometimes silly, and dressed in crazy costumes, and many camp games and songs have been used for decades.
+Temple Akiba Camps and Youth Programs includes Akiba Resident Camp, where campers take part in camper led Shabbat and Havdallah services, themed dances, hiking, archery, ziplining, swimming, music, drama, sports, arts and crafts, nature and hiking, baking and cooking, Israeli dancing and yoga, wacky sports, creative science, messy programs, a CIT carnival, an overnight under the stars, and roasting s’mores over fire pits.
+Campers are greeted by enthusiastic, warm and sometimes silly staff dressed in crazy costumes, and they can choose daily electives (chugim) such as nature and hiking, baking and cooking, Israeli dancing and yoga, arts and crafts, wacky sports, and creative science.

 • Ages: 8–16 years old

-• Schedule: Akiba Resident Camp Summer 2026 Chaverim: Celebrating Friendships runs July 19–August 2, and all registrants are expected to attend for the full two weeks.
+• Schedule: Akiba Resident Camp Summer 2026 Chaverim: Celebrating Friendships runs July 19 – August 2; all registrants are expected to attend camp for the full two weeks.

 • Ages: 8–16 years old

-• Schedule: Akiba Resident Camp Summer 2026 Chaverim: Celebrating Friendships runs July 19–August 2, and all registrants are expected to attend for the full two weeks.
+• Schedule: Akiba Resident Camp Summer 2026 Chaverim: Celebrating Friendships runs July 19 – August 2; all registrants are expected to attend camp for the full two weeks.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.